-- D.6.g.i Individualized rehabilitation programs based upon communication among the physician, the surgeon and the therapist might include: - D.6.g.i.a Sling or abduction splint; - D.6.g.i.b Gentle pendulum exercise, passive glenohumeral range of motion and aggressive posterior scapular stabilizing training can be instituted; - D.6.g.i.c At 4 weeks post-operative, begin isometrics and ADL involvement; and/or - D.6.g.i.d Depending upon the patient's functional response, at 6 weeks post-operative consider beginning light resistive exercise; concomitantly, return to a light/modified duty may be plausible given the ability to accommodate "no repetitive overhead activities." - D.6.g.ii Progressive resistive exercise from 2 months with gradual returning to full activity at 5-7 months; all active non-operative procedures listed in Section E, Therapeutic Procedures: Non-Operative, should be considered. - D.6.g.iii Work restrictions should be evaluated every 4-6 weeks during post-operative recovery and rehabilitation with appropriate written communications to both the patient and the employer.
+D.6.g.i Individualized rehabilitation programs based upon communication among the physician, the surgeon and

+- D.6.g.i.a Sling or abduction splint; - D.6.g.i.b Gentle pendulum exercise, passive glenohumeral range of motion and aggressive posterior scapular stabilizing training can be instituted; - D.6.g.i.c At four weeks post-operative, begin isometrics and ADL involvement; and/or - D.6.g.i.d Depending upon the patient's functional response, at six weeks post-operative consider beginning light resistive exercise; concomitantly, return to a light/modified duty may be plausible given the ability to accommodate "no repetitive overhead activities." - D.6.g.ii Progressive resistive exercise from two months with gradual returning to full activity at 5-7 months; all active non- operative procedures listed in Section E, Therapeutic Procedures: Non-Operative, should be considered. - D.6.g.iii Work restrictions should be evaluated every four to six weeks during post-operative recovery and rehabilitation with appropriate written communications to both the patient and the employer.
 Should progress plateau, the provider should reevaluate the patient's condition and make appropriate adjustments to the treatment plan.

-D.7 ROTATOR CUFF TEARS
+D.7 Rotator Cuff Tears

-Partial of full-thickness tears of the rotator cuff tendons, most often the supraspinatus, can be caused by vascular, traumatic or degenerative factors or a combination.
-Further tear classification includes: a small tear is less than 1 cm; medium tear is 1-3 cm; large tear is 3-5 cm; and massive tear is greater than 5 cm, usually with retraction.
+Partial or full-thickness tears of the rotator cuff tendons, most often the supraspinatus, can be caused by vascular, traumatic or degenerative factors or a combination.
+Further tear classification includes: a small tear is less than one centimeter; medium tear is one to three centimeters; large tear is three to five centimeters; and massive tear is greater than five centimeter, usually with retraction.

-D.7.a History and Mechanism of Injury (Rotator Cuff Tear)
+- D.7.a History and Mechanism of Injury

-D.7.a.i Mechanism of Injury: established with sudden trauma to the shoulder or chronic over-use with repetitive overhead motion with internal or external rotation.
+- D.7.a.i Mechanism of Injury: established with sudden trauma to the shoulder or chronic over-use with repetitive overhead motion with internal or external rotation.

-D.7.a.ii History may include:
+- D.7.a.ii History may include:

 - D.7.a.ii.a Partial-thickness cuff tears usually occur in age groups older than 30.
-Full-thickness tears can occur in younger age groups. - D.7.a.ii.b Complaints of pain along anterior, lateral or posterior glenohumeral joint.

-D.7.b Physical Findings (Rotator Cuff Tear)
+Full-thickness tears can occur in younger age groups. - D.7.a.ii.b Complaints of pain along anterior, lateral or posterior glenohumeral joint. - D.7.b Physical Findings

-D.7.b.i Partial-Thickness Tears

-- D.7.b.i.a There will be pain at the end of range of motion with full passive range of motion for abduction, elevation, external rotation; internal rotation is attainable; - D.7.b.i.b Active range of motion will be limited and painful for abduction and external rotation, as well as internal rotation and forward flexion; - D.7.b.i.c A painful arc may be present with active elevation; - D.7.b.i.d Pain will be positive for resisted tests (abduction, flexion, external rotation, internal rotation, abduction/internal rotation at 90°, and abduction/external rotation at 45°; and/or - D.7.b.i.e If there are positive impingement signs, refer to Section D.6, Impingement Syndrome.
+- D.7.b.i Partial-Thickness Tears - D.7.b.i.a There will be pain at the end of range of motion with full passive range of motion for abduction, elevation, external rotation; internal rotation is attainable; - D.7.b.i.b Active range of motion will be limited and painful for abduction and external rotation, as well as internal rotation and forward flexion; - D.7.b.i.c A painful arc may be present with active elevation; - D.7.b.i.d Pain will be positive for resisted tests (abduction, flexion, external rotation, internal rotation, abduction/internal rotation at 90 degrees, and abduction/external rotation at 45 degrees; and/or - D.7.b.i.e If there are positive impingement signs, refer to Section D.6, Impingement Syndrome.